Consumer Medicine Information

 Do not take a double dose to make up for the dose that you missed.
 This may increase the chance of you getting an unwanted side effect.

-If you are not sure what to do or if you have trouble remembering when to take Ramipril Sandoz, ask your doctor or pharmacist.
+If you are not sure what to do, ask your doctor or pharmacist.

-If you feel light-headed or dizzy after taking your first dose of Ramipril Sandoz, or when your dose is increased, tell your doctor immediately.
+If you feel light-headed or dizzy after taking your first dose of Ramipril Sandoz or when your dose is increased, tell your doctor immediately.

 If you plan to have surgery that needs a general anaesthetic, tell your doctor or dentist that you are taking Ramipril Sandoz.
 Your blood pressure may drop suddenly.

-If you are about to have any blood tests, tell your doctor that you are taking Ramipril Sandoz.
-Ramipril Sandoz may interfere with the results of some tests.
+If you are about to have any blood tests, tell your doctor that you are taking this medicine.
+It may interfere with the results of some tests.

-Do not stop taking Ramipril Sandoz, or lower or increase the dosage, without checking with your doctor.
+Do not stop taking your medicine or lower the dosage without checking with your doctor.